Internet café: Internet cafés

 The concept of a café with full Internet access (and the name Cybercafé) was invented in early 1994 by Ivan Pope.
-Commissioned to develop an Internet event for an arts weekend at the Institute of Contemporary Arts (ICA) in London, and inspired by the SFnet terminal based cafes, Pope wrote a proposal outlining the concept of a café with Internet access.
+Commissioned to develop an Internet event for an arts weekend at the Institute of Contemporary Arts (ICA) in London, and inspired by the SFnet terminal based cafés, Pope wrote a proposal outlining the concept of a café with Internet access.
 For the event Seduced and Abandoned: The Body in the Virtual World.
-Over the weekend of March 12–13 in the theatre at the ICA, Pope ran a Cybercafe which consisted of multiple Apple Mac computers on cafe style tables with menus of available services.
+Over the weekend of March 12–13 in the theatre at the ICA, Pope ran a Cybercafé which consisted of multiple Apple Mac computers on café style tables with menus of available services.

-Around June 1994, The Binary Cafe, Canada's first Internet café, opened in Toronto, Ontario.
+In June 1994, The Binary Café, Canada's first Internet café, opened in Toronto, Ontario, according to Security and Software for Cybercafés.

 Inspired partly by the ICA event and associated with an Internet provider startup, EasyNet, in the same building, a commercial Internet café called Cyberia opened on September 1, 1994, in London, England.
+ArtsEmerson credits it as London's first cybercafé, although it also claims it opened before The Binary Café.

 The first public, commercial American Internet café was conceived and opened by Jeff Anderson and Alan Weinkrantz in August 1994, at Infomart in Dallas, Texas, and was called The High Tech Cafe.

-A bar called CompuCafé was established in Helsinki, Finland in 1994 featuring both Internet access and a robotic beer seller.
+A bar called CompuCafé was established in Helsinki, Finland in September 1993 and relocated to larger premises in October 1994 featuring both Internet access and a robotic beer seller.

 In January 1995, the CB1 Café in Cambridge installed an Internet connection.
 It was the longest running Internet Café in the UK, ultimately closing down in 2015.

 The Scottish Bar in French-speaking Switzerland was started on June 27, 1995 by Pierre Hemmer.

 In June 1995, three Internet cafés opened in the East Village neighborhood of New York City: Internet Cafe, opened by Arthur Perley, the @Cafe, and the Heroic Sandwich.
 In 1996, the Internet café Surf City opened in downtown Anchorage, Alaska.

-By 2010, the rising popularity of internet-connected smartphones started having a major economic impact on internet cafes.
-It has been estimated that the number of internet cafes in South Korea dropped 17% from 19,000 in 2010 to 15,800 in 2012, and internet cafes in developing countries were struggling to grow.
+Since early 2010s, the rising popularity of smartphones, due to improved hardware and faster internet connectivity (LTE and 5G NR), started having a major economic impact on internet cafés.
+It has been estimated that the number of internet cafés in South Korea dropped 17% from 19,000 in 2010 to 15,800 in 2012, and internet cafés in developing countries were struggling to grow.

-In China, a 2011 government report stated that 130,000 internet cafes had closed down over the previous six years, due to tightening regulations, which brought the number down to 144,000.
+In China, a 2011 government report stated that 130,000 internet cafés had closed down over the previous six years, due to tightening regulations, which brought the number down to 144,000.
 One industry consultant estimated the number had reached 136,000 in 2012.

-In some locations, however, internet cafes continued to be used for reasons ranging from evading gambling regulations to building communities of language learners.
-As of 2021, internet cafes are still operating in South Korea for the purposes of online gaming.
+In some locations, however, internet cafés continued to be used for reasons ranging from evading gambling regulations to building communities of language learners.
+As of 2021, internet cafés are still operating in South Korea for online gaming.

+In September 2024 the National Communication Museum in Melbourne opened, featuring a Cyber Cafe.
+It was developed with Rita Arrigo, who opened Australia's first internet cafè in 1995.